 Types of Synthetic Insulation

-Most major sleeping bag manufactures have their own proprietary type of synthetic insulation.
+Most major sleeping bag manufacturers have their own proprietary type of synthetic insulation.
 They constantly experiment with new synthetic materials and designs.
 Every year, new and more advanced versions are introduced.
-The end goal is to match or beat down’s loft, weight, compressibility, and durability.
+The end goal is to match or beat down loft, weight, compressibility, and durability.

 Manufacturers constantly experiment in an attempt to improve the performance of their synthetic insulation.
 Hopefully, synthetic insulation technology will improve to a point where we won’t have to rely on birds anymore.